erik-ng-3006/erik-ng-3006/README.md

 # 👋 Hi, I’m **Erik Nguyen**

 ## 👀 About Me
-I’m a **fresher** passionate about developing dynamic and user-friendly applications.
-I enjoy tackling challenges and continuously learning new technologies to enhance my skills.
+I'm a passionate Web Developer skilled in building dynamic, user-friendly applications with React and modern technologies.

 ## 💻 Skills
 ### Programming Languages